What are the ‘special categories of personal data’?

 “biometric data for the purpose of uniquely identifying a natural person”.

-The GDPR defines biometric data in Article 4(14):
+The UK GDPR defines biometric data in Article 4(14):

 “‘biometric data’ means personal data resulting from specific technical processing relating to the physical, physiological or behavioural characteristics of a natural person, which allow or confirm the unique identification of that natural person, such as facial images or dactyloscopic data”.